Holland St & College Ave Mobility Improvements

 I do have some suggestions for the design: At the top of Holland, at the Teele Square triangle, there should be a sign that instructs people on bike to take this as a two-stage left, and use the bike box that is on Broadway.
 Without a sign many cyclists will not know what to do here, and will try to make the left turn in mixed traffic.
 That left is particularly dangerous because some drivers continue left-straight on Curtis.
 Making the left turn in mixed traffic is also dangerous for cyclists because of the bus stop at the corner of Broadway & Cutis.
 A bust may appear to be making the left, and then pull towards the curb to get to the bus stop without being able to see a cyclist.
 Clear signage will help for now, and hopefully one day the whole Teele Triangle could be reconfigured to improve this flow (and better yet, make the "square" more of a destination with a public plaza instead of just a crazy traffic triangle).

-jontramos about 2 years ago
+jontramos almost 3 years ago

 I am in favor of this improved design.
 For too long Holland Street has been inhospitable to people who bike, this will remedy that problem.
 I bike daily, and this will improve my safety and that of my children who ride with me on the bike (and are beginning to ride on their own).